SIXTEEN

 "Yes, it did.”

 "Do you like sex?"
 Finding beautiful girls for his films was easy.
 People needed money.
-More difficult was finding women who can show their inner fire, while having sex with a man, woman, or machine.
-These girls were rare.
+More difficult was finding women to show their inner fire, while having sex with a man, woman, or machine.

-Her tiny breasts rose against her flannel shirt, as she admitted, "Yes, I like sex."
+Her tiny breasts rose against her flannel shirt and she admitted, "Yes, I like sex.”

 "Do you like oral?”